D. B. Cooper: Cooper's fate

+Other FBI agents believe Cooper did not survive.
+In 1980, Thomas Manning, the agent who directed all ground searches in 1971 and 1972, told a journalist he believed Cooper became incapacitated from the freezing wind during the descent, landed in the near-freezing water of Lake Merwin, and drowned when he could not extricate himself from the weight of his parachute.
+Manning believed Cooper's body was never found because the parachute shroud lines became snagged among the numerous logs on the lake's bottom.

+In 2007, case agent Larry Carr cited several reasons why he believed Cooper did not survive the jump.
 First, Cooper appeared to lack the necessary skydiving knowledge, skills, and experience for the type of jump he attempted.
-Carr said: "We originally thought Cooper was an experienced jumper, perhaps even a paratrooper."
-He further said: "We concluded after a few years this was simply not true.
+"We originally thought Cooper was an experienced jumper, perhaps even a paratrooper," said Carr, adding, "we concluded after a few years this was simply not true.
 No experienced parachutist would have jumped in the pitch-black night, in the rain, with a 172 mph wind in his face wearing loafers and a trench coat.
 It was simply too risky."
-Alternatively, skydiving instructor Earl Cossey, who supplied the parachutes, testified Cooper would not have needed extensive experience to survive the jump and "anyone who had six or seven practice jumps could accomplish this".
-However, Cossey also noted jumping at night drastically increased the risk of injury, and without jump boots, Cooper would probably have suffered severe ankle or leg injuries upon landing.
+However, skydiving instructor Earl Cossey, who packed the parachutes, advised the FBI that Cooper would not have needed extensive experience to survive the jump and "anyone who had six or seven practice jumps could accomplish this."
+Though Cossey believed Cooper survived, Cossey believed jumping at night drastically increased the risk of injury, and without jump boots Cooper would probably have suffered severe ankle or leg injuries upon landing.

-Second, Cooper did not appear to have the equipment necessary for either his jump or his survival in the wilderness.
-He neither brought nor requested a helmet, and jumped into a 15 °F (−9 °C) wind at 10,000 feet (3,000 m) in November over Washington without proper protection against the extreme wind chill.
-However, what Cooper was wearing at the time of his jump is unknown.
-In addition to his briefcase, Cooper carried a paper bag witnesses described as approximately four inches tall and slightly smaller (while laying flat) than the width and length of the briefcase.
+Second, Carr noted Cooper did not appear to have the necessary equipment for either his jump or his survival in the woods.
+Cooper neither brought nor requested a helmet, and jumped into a 15 °F (−9 °C) wind at 10,000 feet (3,000 m) in November over Washington without proper protection against the extreme wind chill.
+However, because Cooper was alone in the back of the plane for over half an hour before jumping, what Cooper wore and what equipment he carried when he jumped remains unknown.
+In addition to his attaché case, Cooper carried a paper bag witnesses described as approximately four inches tall and slightly smaller (while lying flat) than the width and length of the case.
 Because Cooper did not use the contents of the bag during any part of the hijacking, the FBI speculated the bag may have contained equipment for his jump, such as boots, gloves, and goggles.